Can’t Sleep App Live Now

 It was from this research that I really recognised how different the music would need to be for each state (focus, relaxation and sleep).
 Music needed to be much less engaging for sleep and for focus or relaxation, so I needed to niche.
 I ran in-depth market analysis and discovered how severely sleep deprived our society is and saw an opportunity to help inadequate sleepers.
 Unfortunately, the market was already flooded with gimmicks (e.g. Mozart for sleep or Delta wave deep sleep baroque) and then decided that to stand out in this field I would need to ensure that the app is positioned from a very scientific approach.
 The next step was to read through and analyse all the literature on music as a sleep aid.
 I found over 50 papers which used music as a sleep aid and 50 others on music psychology.
 I then compiled and began writing the mechanisms by which music aids sleep quality.
 I re-branded the app as Can’t Sleep App and implement these music psychology principles into the app with the greatest rigour possible.

 Where is the app now?
 At the end of last year began the development of the music system for the Can’t Sleep App.
 Just recently we were accepted into Queensland University of Technology’s Collider Accelerator Program.
-As you are aware, you can download the Can’t Sleep App tomorrow on Product Hunt!
+As you are aware, you can download the Can’t Sleep App now!